Updated March 2026 · Verified against City of Toronto / FedDev Ontario guidelines

 50%

-Toronto Economic Resiliency Initiative (TERI) provides up to Up to $24,000 per business (Commercial Space Renovation Grant: $20,000 base + $4,000 AODA bonus) to $4 million federal investment supporting Toronto small businesses with space improvements, BIA support during transit construction, outdoor dining expansion, and equity-deserving business development.
+Toronto Economic Resiliency Initiative (TERI) provides Up to $24,000 per business (Commercial Space Renovation Grant: $20,000 base + $4,000 AODA bonus).
+Up to $4 million federal investment supporting Toronto small businesses with space improvements, BIA support during transit construction, outdoor dining expansion, and equity-deserving business development.
 The program covers up to 50% of eligible costs.
-Applications are accepted Check City of Toronto website.
+Check City of Toronto website.
 (As of March 2026, verified against City of Toronto / FedDev Ontario program guidelines)

 Eligibility & Details